Careers education resources

-National Careers Week is a great way to empower young people and spread positive change through careers education.
-To celebrate, we’re sharing our virtual careers talks and fact sheets for you and your students.
+National Careers Week is a great opportunity to empower young people and spread positive change through careers education.
+We hope you find our free careers resources for schools useful during the week and all year round.

-Our Work Experience programme connects pupils from disadvantaged backgrounds to lifechanging opportunities.
-Career paths that seem distant are now a reality as pupils will get the chance to experience the world of work.
+Our work experience programme connects students from disadvantaged backgrounds to lifechanging opportunities.
+Career paths that seem distant are now a reality as students will get the chance to experience the world of work.

 Careers Leaders programme